yurtsevero/_JS50.6-scroll-animation/README.md

-# _JS50.3-rotating-navigation
+# _JS50.6-scrolling animation
-# Rotating Navigation Bar
+# Content is being displayed by scrolling down with slide effect